Dieto-cmd/Dieto-cmd/README.md

 <h1 align="center">Hi ✌️, I'm Paweł Urban</h1>
 <h3 align="center">Electronics and Telecommunication Student from Cracow</h3>

-- C++ is the programming language that I know best and I spent most time learning.
+- **C++** is the programming language that I know best and I spent most time learning.
 Over the course of my studies at AGH i had quite a few subects oriented on C++ and OOP principles

-- I have some experience in julia programming language over the course of the subject "Digital Signal Processing" which lasted 1 semester.
+- **Julia**, I have some experience in this programming language over the course of the subject "Digital Signal Processing" which lasted 1 semester.
 Julia language is similar to python but it supports functional programming

-- C programming language, I am familiar with it and during one of my Projects at AGH I used it to program a simple calulator on ATMega328PB microcontroller
+- **C programming language**, I am familiar with it and during one of my Projects at AGH I used it to program a simple calulator on ATMega328PB microcontroller

-- 🔭 I’m currently working on my engineering thesis in OpenGL
+- 🔭 I’m currently working on my engineering thesis in **OpenGL (C++)**

-- 🐍 I’m currently learning Machine learning (python) in the subject "Pattern Recognition"
+- 🐍 I’m currently learning Machine learning ( **Python** ) in the subject "Pattern Recognition"

 - 📫 How to reach me **pawelurban.pro@gmail.com**